Apache OpenOffice: Security

+In October 2024, the Apache Software Foundation reported further problems, describing OpenOffice's security health status as "amber", with "three issues in OpenOffice over 365 days old and a number of other open issues not fully triaged."
+In July 2025, the Apache Security Team raised OpenOffice's risk status to "red", and in November 2025, OpenOffice 4.1.16 was released fixing a number of security issues, including one (CVE-2025-64401) which was already fixed in LibreOffice in May 2023.

 Releases

 Oracle had improved Draw (adding SVG), Writer (adding ODF 1.2) and Calc in the OpenOffice.org 3.4 beta release (12 April 2011), though it cancelled the project only a few days later.

 Apache OpenOffice 3.4 was released on 8 May 2012.
 It differed from the thirteen-month-older OpenOffice.org 3.4 beta mainly in license-related details.
 Notably, the project removed both code and fonts which were under licenses unacceptable to Apache.
 Language support was considerably reduced, to 15 languages from 121 in OpenOffice.org 3.3.
 Java, required for the database application, was no longer bundled with the software.
 3.4.1, released 23 August 2012, added five languages back, with a further eight added 30 January 2013.

 Version 4.0 was released 23 July 2013.
 Features include merging the Symphony code drop, reimplementing the sidebar-style interface from Symphony, improved install, MS Office interoperability enhancements, and performance improvements.
 4.0.1 added nine new languages.